Henry's Lily

 Henry’s Lily is easy to grow.
 Plant the bulbs into a humus rich, well drained soil in a sunny location.
 Water them in well and don’t forget to keep them moist in active growth.

 You don't need to lift the bulbs every year, just leave them in the ground to multiply.
 It is a good idea to add some slow release fertiliser or well rotted manure when the foliage appears.
+Plant with protection from strong winds, as the bulbs establish the stems grow taller and they produce more and more blooms so may require staking.

-Supplied as: Bulb
+Supplied as: Bulbs

 Size: na